State Small Business Credit Initiative

 2. What are the different components of the $10 billion SSBCI program?

-California has been preliminarily allocated $895 million of the $6 billion to states, territories, and Washington, DC on a formula basis.
+California has been preliminarily allocated $1.2 billion of the $10 billion to states, territories, and Washington, DC on a formula basis.

-* $500 million to provide technical assistance to certain businesses applying for SSBCI or other government programs that support small businesses.
+- $25.4 million preliminary allocation to provide technical assistance to certain businesses applying for SSBCI or other government programs that support small businesses.

 4. How can SSBCI funds be used?

-SSBCI funds will be used to support small business financing programs and the provision of technical assistance to small businesses applying for SSBCI and other government programs.
+SSBCI funds will be used to support small business financing programs and provide technical assistance to small businesses applying for SSBCI and other government programs.

-- During the previous round of SSBCI (SSBCI 1.0), Eligible Governments used SSBCI funds to support the following types of small business financing programs:
+Eligible states can use SSBCI funds to support the following types of small business financing programs: